What is auto backup?

 File History is a Windows 10 built-in feature capable of creating incremental backups to an external HDD or network drive regularly throughout the day to avoid data loss.
 File History lets you store as many backups as your storage space allows, making it a good backup option for users with extensive amounts of data.

 By default, File History will initiate automatic backup every hour unless you set a customized schedule.
-A downside to this approach is that file backup copies will reside locally, so they won't be protected against natural disasters, power outages, human error, or cyberattacks.
+A downside to this approach is that file backup copies are stored locally, so they won't be protected against natural disasters, power outages, human error or cyberattacks.
 Moreover, you need the external data storage connected to your PC at all times.
 Otherwise, the backup process will fail.

-Storing backup data in the cloud protects it from natural disasters and allows multi-device access to the file backup.
-OneDrive allows user-friendly automated file backup for Windows 11 and 10 devices.
+Storing backup data in the cloud protects it from natural disasters and allows multidevice access to the file backup.
+OneDrive allows user-friendly automated file backup for Windows 10 and 11 devices.
 All files in the OneDrive folder will be synced to the cloud once you sign in to your account.
-However, OneDrive creates so-called "dependent backups".
+However, OneDrive creates so-called dependent backups.
 Because it's a cloud-syncing feature, if files are deleted or corrupted on your primary device, the changes will be reflected in OneDrive after the next sync cycle.
-Moreover, you'd need a subscription to unlock the 1TB of OneDrive storage space.
+Finally, you'd need a subscription to unlock the 1TB of OneDrive storage space.

 Windows Backup also allows automated backups for Windows 10 and 11.
-The feature can back files to removable drives or shared folders on a NAS server.
+The feature can back up files to removable drives or shared folders on a NAS server.
 Unlike File History, Windows Backup software allows installation file recovery.
 However, it only schedules backups once a day, making it a better option for a full backup or long-term archival.
-Backups are stored on-site, so your files will be protected against hardware failure, accidental deletion, or system corruption but will be liable to natural disasters.
+Backups are stored on-site, so your files will be protected against hardware failure, accidental deletion or system corruption but will be vulnerable to natural disasters.

 Modern solutions focus on protecting digital assets from file creation to disaster recovery.
-You can set up automated backups and let the solution do its thing.
+Automatic backup software allows you to schedule regular backups without manual intervention.
 It will create (at least) one full backup and then update it via differential or incremental backups.
-You will have the full spectrum of recovery options to battle a disaster scenario - single-file, recent data, and complete backup restore.
+You will have the full spectrum of recovery options to battle a disaster scenario: single-file, recent data and complete backup restore.